apache/druid/docs/operations/export-metadata.md

 These example import commands expect `/tmp/csv` and its contents to be accessible from the server.
 For other options, such as importing from the client filesystem, please refer to the database's documentation.

 The segments table is exported in a fixed column order, independent of the physical column order of the source table: `id`, `dataSource`, `created_date`, `start`, `end`, `partitioned`, `version`, `used`, `payload`, followed by whichever of the optional columns `used_status_last_updated`, `indexing_state_fingerprint`, `upgraded_from_segment_id`, `schema_fingerprint`, and `num_rows` exist in the source table, in that order.
 Adjust the segments column list in the import commands below to contain exactly the columns of the source table: omit any optional column the source table does not have (segments tables from older Druid versions may have only the first nine columns), and add `schema_fingerprint,num_rows` at the end if the source table has them.
-Apply the same adjustment to the columns declared with `FORCE_NULL` in the PostgreSQL command.
+Apply the same adjustment to the columns declared with `FORCE_NULL` in the PostgreSQL command and to the user variables of the MySQL command.

+NULL values are written as empty fields, and each database needs to be told how to import them:

+- Derby imports an empty field as NULL, so no extra handling is needed.
-NULL values are written as empty fields.
-An empty field is imported as an empty string rather than NULL, which fails for non-string columns such as `num_rows`, so the PostgreSQL command below declares the nullable columns with `FORCE_NULL`.
+- PostgreSQL `COPY` imports an empty field as an empty string, which fails for non-string columns such as `num_rows`, so the command below declares the nullable columns with `FORCE_NULL`.
+- MySQL `LOAD DATA` imports an empty field as an empty string, and coerces it to `0` for numeric columns such as `num_rows`, so the command below reads the nullable columns into user variables and converts empty values to NULL with `NULLIF`.

+The exported CSV follows RFC 4180, in which a backslash is an ordinary character.
+MySQL `LOAD DATA` treats backslashes as escape characters by default, which would corrupt payloads and segment ids containing them, so the commands below disable this with `ESCAPED BY ''`.

 ### Derby